STUDIO

 effects.

-I use this specifically on the TR-08.
+I use this specifically for the Pro-One.

 PreSonus Eris Monitor Speakers